Five Legal Concerns With Instant Messaging

 3. Cyberharassment and Stalking

-An online Instant Messaging IM user can become a victim of cyber harassment, stalking, or misuse of telecommunication networks which can constitute a criminal offense.
+An online Instant Messaging IM user can become a victim of cyber harassment, stalking, or misuse of telecommunication networks which can constitute a criminal offence.
 Employers and individuals need to protect themselves from legal issues from instant messaging, which is misused.
 The same is true of other electronic communications.
 However, instant messaging (IM) is possibly more susceptible to misuse involving cyber harassment, discrimination, online hate speech, bullying, and stalking due to its immediate, informal and intrusive nature.

 A user must know how to report an abusing IM user and ban them from sending inappropriate messages.
 Instant messaging screen names may be changed, like email addresses.
 This internet communication channel permits direct real-time conversations between employees and organisations without considering legal difficulties when creating acceptable email use rules.
 These platforms are more informal than emails, making them more prone to sexual harassment, cyberbullying, and other abusive communications.